wangbo00129/DL-CNV/README.md

-# CNN for the detection of CNV
+DL-CNV: a tool uses CNN for the detection of CNV
 ## Generating matrix.
 Run
 ```bash